ameli/imate/docs/InterpolateTraceOfInverse.rst

    :value: {}

-   Recall that the trace of inverse at the interpolant points are computed via the exact method using an internal :mod:`TraceInv.ComputeTraceOfInverse` object within this class.
+   Recall that the trace of inverse at the interpolant points are computed via the exact method using an internal :mod:`imate.ComputeTraceOfInverse` object within this class.
 The parameters of this internal object can be passed by the :attr:`ComputeOptions` disctionary.
 For instance, to

 .. attribute:: Verbose